top of page

 Avoiding data misinterpretation

-But if you don't read the data appropriately, it might be deceptive.
+But if you don't interpret the data correctly, it might be misleading.
 A lot of traffic could appear good, but if people leave soon, it's a sign that something is wrong.
-In the same manner, more interaction doesn't automatically mean more sales.
+Similarly, more interaction doesn't automatically mean more sales.
 So, marketers need to be critical.
 They need to scrutinize the results and not jump to conclusions right away.

 Balancing short-term and long-term results